Mechanism Design Without Disclosure: Committing to and Running Hidden Mechanisms: A Framework for Mechanism Hiding

-We start by defining what it means for a protocol to be ``implementing,'' that is, if the mechanism designer follows the playbook, then the outcome of the protocol is the outcome of running the mechanism designer's mechanism with the players' inputs, and all verifications succeed.
+\paragraph{Implementing} We start by defining what it means for a protocol to be ``implementing.''
+In a nutshell, if the mechanism designer follows the playbook, then the outcome of the protocol should be the outcome of running the mechanism designer's mechanism description with the players' type reports, and all verifications should pass.